anishsingh20/Power-of-AI/README.md

 14. [Hal9](https://www.hal9.com/) - Chat with your data, get insights in seconds.
 Answer data questions with conversational AI that leverages your company's cloud data.

 15. [GPT for Docs](https://workspace.google.com/marketplace/app/gpt_for_docs_sheets_slides/451400884190?pann=ogb) - A free integration of ChatGPT™ and Bard™ into Google Workspace™.
 The full power of AI for data extraction, outlines, categorization, translation etc.

+16. [Notion AI](https://www.notion.so/) - Combine various aspects of your work into a single workspace.
+Whether you need a task list, a product roadmap, or a design repository, they can all be found in one location.
+Additionally, you have the option to personalize your workspace using a variety of building blocks similar to LEGO pieces.
+You can tackle your challenges in your own unique manner, with no limitations except for your own creativity.